A neatly organised desk with a laptop and papers

 Relaxing and recharging after a busy week

-Around the middle of semester, it’s easy to get so caught up in study that we find it difficult to remind ourselves to take breaks and do things we enjoy.
+It’s easy to get so caught up in study that we find it difficult to remind ourselves to take breaks and do things we enjoy.
 But to have the energy to tackle the rest of our classes, assignments and exams, it’s important to take time to reflect and relax when we can.
 ‘Rest is not idle, not wasteful.
-Sometimes rest … Continue reading Relaxing and recharging after a busy week
+Sometimes rest is the most productive thing … Continue reading Relaxing and recharging after a busy week

 Transform your life with the Ma & Morley Scholarship Program